Creating product variations on Amazon – How to do it and why you should focus on it!

 • Buyers would not expect these products to be displayed together on one product page.

-Of course, if you only offer one product variant, it makes little sense to add a product variation on Amazon.
+Of course, if you only offer one product variation, it makes little sense to add a product variation on Amazon.
 How could it?

-The second point is also easy to understand if we invest some brainpower.
+The second point is also easy to understand if we invest a little brainpower.

 Superordinate, subordinate & product design: Amazon-German, German-Amazon

-To understand the three expressions, it is easier to take a closer look at the structure of the relationships between them:
+To understand the three terms, it is easier to take a closer look at the structure of the relationships between them:

-As the name suggests, the superordinate product is basically the parent, or the Parent, of other products.
+As the name suggests, the superordinate product is essentially the parent of other products.
 This product cannot be purchased due to its structure.
-It serves only for overview purposes.
-This could be, for example, a T-shirt with a logo of the brand.
+It serves only as an overview.
+This could be, for example, a T-shirt with a brand logo.

-Each variant that this article has is a subordinate product.
-It is then the child of a parent, or a Child.
+Each variation that this article has is a subordinate product.
+It is then the child of a parent, thus a Child.
 Therefore, some sellers also talk about the parent-child connection.
 In our example, these would be the T-shirts with the brand logo in white and black or in sizes XS to XL.

-You have different options for creating product variants on Amazon.
-Provided you have the appropriate writing rights for the ASIN, for example because you are the owner of a brand, and you adhere to Amazon’s guidelines.
+You have different options for creating product variations on Amazon.
+Provided you have the appropriate writing rights for the ASIN, for example, because you are the owner of a brand, and you adhere to Amazon’s guidelines.

-Product variants can either be uploaded via flat file or created directly in Seller Central.
-Here we will only discuss the procedure for creating in Seller Central:
+Product variations can either be uploaded via flat file or created directly in Seller Central.
+Here, we will only discuss the procedure for creating in Seller Central:

-Which procedure you should use to add product variants depends on whether this variant already exists or not.
-For both methods, you start by selecting the Inventory section from the drop-down menu in Seller Central and then Add a Product.
-Here you can search for the product variant you want to add on Amazon.
+The procedure you should use to add product variations depends on whether this variation already exists or not.
+For both methods, you start by selecting Inventory from the drop-down menu in Seller Central and then choosing Add a Product.
+Here, you can search for the product variation you want to add on Amazon.
 By the way, the search results are most accurate when you search using IDs like ASIN, ISBN, or EAN.
-Now you need to choose whether you want to add your offer to an existing variant or a completely new one.
+Now you need to choose whether you want to add your offer to an existing variation or a completely new one.

-How to add your offer to an already existing product variant on Amazon
+How to add your offer to an already existing product variation on Amazon

-1. Search for the variant you want to offer.
-It is best to search using an ID of the product such as the ASIN.
-Now click on the button View Variants and all currently listed variants with this ID in the Amazon catalog will be displayed to you.
+1. Search for the variation you want to offer.
+It is best to search using an ID of the product, such as the ASIN.
+Now click on the button View Variations and all currently listed variations in the Amazon catalog with this ID will be displayed.

 2. Now select the condition (new, like new, …) of the item to be sold.
 To do this, simply click on the corresponding condition in the drop-down menu Select Condition.